AdobeDocs/experience-manager-cloud-service.en/help/security/traffic-filter-rules-including-waf.md

 For example, at the Apache layer, customers may configure either the [Dispatcher module](https://experienceleague.adobe.com/en/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration#configuring-access-to-content-filter) or [ModSecurity](https://experienceleague.adobe.com/en/docs/experience-manager-learn/foundation/security/modsecurity-crs-dos-attack-protection) to limit access to certain content.

-As this article describes, traffic filter rules may be deployed to the Adobe Managed CDN, using Cloud Manager's [Config Pipeline](/help/operations/config-pipeline.md).
-In addition to traffic filter rules based on properties like IP address, path, and headers, or rules based on setting rate limits, customers may also license a powerful subcategory of traffic filter rules called WAF rules.
+As this article describes, traffic filter rules may be deployed to the Adobe Managed CDN, using Cloud Manager's [config pipelines.](/help/operations/config-pipeline.md) In addition to traffic filter rules based on properties like IP address, path, and headers, or rules based on setting rate limits, customers may also license a powerful subcategory of traffic filter rules called WAF rules.

 ## Suggested Process {#suggested-process}

 The following is a high-level recommended end-to-end process for coming up with the right traffic filter rules:

-1. Configure non-production and production Config Pipelines, as described in the [Setup](#setup) section.
+1. Configure non-production and production config pipelines, as described in the [Setup](#setup) section.
 1. Customers who have licensed the subcategory of WAF traffic filter rules should enable them in Cloud Manager.
 1. Read and try out the tutorial to concretely understand how to use traffic filter rules, including WAF rules if they've been licensed.
 The tutorial walks you through deploying rules to a dev environment, simulating malicious traffic, downloading the [CDN logs](#cdn-logs), and analyzing them in [dashboard tooling](#dashboard-tooling).
 1. Copy the recommended starter rules to `cdn.yaml` and deploy the configuration to the production environment in log mode.